yamcs/yamcs/examples/README.md

 ## pus
 Simulator using PUS (Packet Utilization Standard - ECSS-E-ST-70-41C) also connected via TCP links.
 Please read the README inside to understand what services are simulated.

+## perftest
+This configuration is used to asses the performance of Yamcs for processing telemetry.
+The simulator sends a configurable number of packets with random content.
+On the Yamcs server side a MDB will be generated (by the PerfMdbLoader) to define all the packets and parameters within.